ddutche/Spotipy/README.md

 **Artist** - The Artist that created the song

 **Feature1** - **Feature5** - The Features on the song (Returns NA once the number of feature columns exceeds the number of features)

+The "Functions" folder contains 3 items

+1) Discography.csv - Where the data will be saved

+2) Main.py - Where you call the Function

+3) Line.py - Where the Function is stored

+As of now, the class in Line.py is also in Main.py for easier downloadability, so this Line.py file is optional